Stand up for the facts!

 The "Deus Vult" tattoo caused another National Guard member to flag him as a possible "insider threat" before the inauguration because of the phrase’s association with "supremacist groups," The Associated Press reported.

 PolitiFact asked the National Guard whether Hegseth was blocked from serving during Biden’s inauguration because of his tattoos, but the guard declined to comment.
-We also contacted Hegseth’s employer, Fox News, but did not receive a reply before publication.
+We also contacted Hegseth’s former employer, Fox News, but did not receive a reply before publication.

 Sign up for PolitiFact texts